 And a hero is always right.
 No one ever dares to bring his statements or his actions into question.
 No one.
 The dark sides of heroes need never be put on display; they are justified.
 And Durutti had his dark sides as every human being does.
 Of those linked to his character, such as his hatred for homosexuals, there is nothing more to say.
 Everyone is made as they are, and besides so much water has passed under the bridge since then.
 But what of those linked to his choices in life?
 What can be said about these?
 What, for example, can be said about his past as a bank robber?
 Something needs to be said about it today when there are anarchists in prison accused of robbing banks.
 Can one sing the praises of that distant anarchist robber, dedicate a fine commemorative book to him and keep silent about the anarchist robbers of our time?
 A response to this is necessary; the comparison is far too obvious.
 And, as usual, the response is found in his time, in his implacable raids, in his ability to "objectively" change contexts and situations.
 And then there is the man, Buenaventura Durutti.
-Wasn't he, in fact, the one who said - and the word of a hero is sacred - that "then I followed that method because the circumstances were different from those of the present day", and "Banditry, no. Collective expropriation, yes!
-Yesterday is surpassed by institution of property, every physical, legal, moral or social fence.
+Wasn't he, in fact, the one who said - and the word of a hero is sacred - that "then I followed that method because the circumstances were different from those of the present

+Attacking the things owned by the rulers of this world - smashing bank windows, burning police cars, blowing up the employment office or breaking machinery - certainly has its worth.
+If nothing else, one may get a bit of pleasure, and some actions of this sort may even hinder specific projects of the ruling order.
+But ultimately we must attack the institution of property, every physical, legal, moral or social fence.
 This attack begins from the desire we each have to take back our life and determine it on our own terms.
 Every moment and every space we steal back from this society of production and consumption provides us with a weapon for expanding this struggle.
 But, as one comrade wrote: "...this struggle is widespread or it is nothing.
 Only when looting becomes a large-scale practice, when the gift arms itself against exchange value, when relationships are no longer mediated by commodities and individuals give their own value to things, only then does the destruction of the market and of money - that s all one with the demolition of the state and every hierarchy - become a real possibility", and with it the destruction of property.
 The individual revolt against the world of property must expand into a social revolution that will break down every fence and open every possibility for individual realization.

-singling out tasks and aims.
+Identifying principles of social spontaneity, charging them with a value that goes well beyond the purely descriptive aspect, really means singling out tasks and aims.
 As I see it, there is no guarantee that society without the state would necessarily have to be free.
 This is where freedom's charm originates, precisely from the fact that it is a decision, both in the sense of a stratagem that goes beyond merely spontaneous development, and in the sense of rupture, of differentiation.
 Relations of mutuality without command can only be realized by constructing something, not by taking something away.
-If spontaneous forms of order exist, they can at most be a basis from which to start, a mutually antisocial basis.
+If spontaneous forms of order exist, they can at most be a basis from which to start, a mutually anti-social basis.